mackyle/markdown/basics.md

 itself does not need to be additionally indented.
 The first line may optionally have a syntax specifier (e.g. sh, c, perl, etc.) appended.
-Note also that any physical tab characters within a 3-backtick-quotes, non-indented code block are always expanded correctly to 8-character tab-stop positions (which differs from the 4-character positions used in the rest of a markdown file).
+Note also that any physical tab characters within a 3-backtick-quotes, non-indented code block are *always* expanded correctly to 8-character tab-stop positions.
 This is to facilitate simple copy-and-paste to include code snippets.

 Markdown: